Suburgatory: Theme song

 The theme song, "Pleasant Nightmare", was written by Jared Faber and Emily Kapnek and is sung by Alih Jey.
 The theme song is slightly different in episode 22 (the last episode of season 1).
 In the season 2 premiere, Tessa performs a longer version of the song, which she says her mother wrote.
 George performs the song for Dalia as the season 2 finale ends.

 Location and setting

 The series takes place in the fictional town of Chatswin.
 The onscreen map animation displayed in the opening credits zooms in on the affluent New York City suburbs of southern Westchester County as the geographic location of "Chatswin".
 The Westchester County 914 area code is also referenced in the show.
-The use of the 10805 postal code of the New Rochelle community, as the Chatswin postal code of main character George Altman signifies it as being the fictional town's true location.
+The 10805 postal code of the New Rochelle community ist used as the Chatswin postal code of main character George Altman.

 The series takes its title from Suburgatory: Twisted Tales from Darkest Suburbia, a book by former CNN Senior Producer Linda Keenan, based in part on her experiences after she moved from New York City to three affluent suburbs, the first of which was in Westchester County.
 The book, released on October 11, 2011, thirteen days after the show premiered, is described on the front cover as "The Title behind the ABC Sitcom".